arpa2/libarpa2service/README.md

 ## Documentation

+An introduction into ARPA2 Identifiers and ACLs is given in [A2IDACL intro].
 The syntax of an A2ID and an A2ID Selector is given in ABNF in [a2idgrammar.txt] and [a2idselgrammar.txt], respectively.

 For further documentation please refer to the corresponding man page:
 * [a2idmatch(1)]